Bees, Language, and Operas

 Given human short-term recall ability mentioned above, it seems plausible that there should be no communications longer than ten seconds (which coincidentally is toward the maximum length of the communications of bees and elephants).

-One possible explanation is that our language structure allows humans to listen and understand what is being said at the same time.* Humans do not need to remember exactly what was said to process the last twenty seconds of communication.
+One possible explanation is that our language structure allows humans to listen and understand what is being said at the same time (see “The Rhythm of Phonemes“).
+Humans do not need to remember exactly what was said to process the last twenty seconds of communication.
 Rather comprehension is ongoing and takes place as we listen.

 Since understanding is occurring while the message is being spoken, there is theoretically no upper limit to the number of words and phrases that can be strung together.